 Driving without a license is a significant inconvenience.
 You cannot go to school, work, or other important social and professional events.
 The good news is that the Arizona Department of Transport can reinstate your license.
 However.
 You can only do so if you fulfill all the reinstatement requirements.

-Contact A Criminal Attorney Near Me
+Contact A Phoenix Criminal Lawyer Near Me

 Arizona drivers with a valid license who violate state driving laws may receive a traffic citation and be subject to penalties, including fines and potential license suspension.
 If you receive a traffic citation in Arizona, the citation will contain information about the violation, such as a description of the offense, the date and time of the violation, and the location where the violation occurred.
 The Arizona Department of Transportation will suspend your license if you are cited for a DUI, reckless driving, or multiple moving violations within a specific time.
 If you do not have a driver’s license, you can still receive a traffic citation and be subject to penalties, fines, and possible jail time.